tekumara/notes/kube-resources.md

 Requests are what the container is guaranteed.
 Limits are the maximum amount containerd/docker will allow the container to use.

+Requests cannot be greater than limits.
+If requests are unspecified, then requests = limits.
+If limits are unspecified then they default to the [LimitRange in the namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/cpu-default-namespace/).

 Pods are scheduled based on requests not limits.
 The scheduler and kubelet ensures the sum of requests of all containers is within the node's allocatable capacity.

 Memory: